 Take kadai, pan or what ever you are suitable on, warm the oil or butter in the low flame.

 Add cumin seeds and let them change their colour in the low heat, then add garlic and saute them.

-Add nicely sliced onions and saute them in the low heat till they change their colour to the inspiring golden brown.
+Pour nicely chopped onions and saute them in the low heat till they change their colour to the inspiring golden brown.

 Add tomatoes and the Black gram (Powder), you have grinded, and saute it.
 After 2-3 minutes Add salt, red chili, coriander powder, and turmeric powder as per taste and saute it.

 You have to saute it for around 10-15 minutes until the nice fragrance of black gram will not come.

 Once it will become brownish in colour and start giving the fragrance of black gram, Pour 2 cup water in it.
 And leave for 5-10 minutes.

 Add finely chopped coriander leaves.
 And serve it.